orestispanago/LK/README.md

 ### File types

 - **.stinput** : SolTrace project - Contains all device elements and properties.
-Loading from the GUI is not
+Loading from the GUI is not necessary

-- **.csi** :  spline file - Reflector shape necessary.
+- **.csi** :  spline file - Reflector shape

 - **.lk** : scripts